US To Raise Tariffs On $18 Bn Of China Imports Including Chips - UrduPoint

 Beyond EVs and semiconductors, Washington is roughly tripling tariffs on some steel and aluminum products, and on lithium-ion EV batteries and battery parts.

-The tariff rate on natural graphite and some other critical minerals will surge from zero to 25 percent, and that on solar cells doubles as well from 25 percent to 50 percent.
+The tariff rate on natural graphite and some other critical minerals will surge from zero to 25 percent, and that on solar cells doubles to 50 percent.

-But some tariff hikes, such as on non-EV lithium-ion batteries, take effect later to allow for a transitional period as the country builds up its domestic battery production, a senior US official said on condition of anonymity.
+But some hikes, such as on non-EV lithium-ion batteries, take effect later to provide a transitional period as the country builds up its domestic battery production, a senior US official said on condition of anonymity.

 Beijing's foreign ministry said it "opposes unilateral tariff hikes in violation of WTO rules" when asked about reports of the new measures.

-China "will take all necessary measures to safeguard its legitimate rights and interests", spokesperson Wang Wenbin said on Tuesday.
+China "will take all necessary measures to safeguard its legitimate rights and interests," spokesperson Wang Wenbin added.

-The latest moves impact both products already targeted by Trump tariffs, alongside additional ones.

-The levies will ensure that investments in jobs, spurred by Biden's policies, are not undercut by "underpriced exports from China," National Economic Advisor Lael Brainard said.

 Recent Stories